vanilla/docs/content/api/analytics/index.md

  * **count_unique**: Count the total number of unique property values.
  * **median**: Calculate the median value for a property.

-Most analysis types are performed on a specific event property, so they require the `target_property` parameter to be specified. **count** does not require a `target_property` parameter.
+Most analysis types are performed on a specific event property, so they require the `TargetProperty` parameter to be specified. **count** does not require a `target_property` parameter.

 ### Event Collections

 All events captured by Vanilla are grouped into one of the following categories.
-The collection is specified by passing the `event_collection` parameter to the analytics query.
+The collection is specified by passing the `EventCollection` parameter to the analytics query.

 #### page